kevindoorhomes/doorway/README.md

 We are so glad you're here!
 Please use this e-book as your primary training document.

+This is our Policies & Procedures Manual that will be your main source throughout your training at Door.
+Once training is through, it will act as a resource for any questions you might have about how we operate.
+Anything from simple procedural tasks, to scripts, to case studies can be found here.

 Here are just a few quick tips on how to use this book!

 * **To read the book please click on the Read button.**